manpages/scrollkeeper/README.md

 # scrollkeeper
-Aggregate time tracker data and derive data
+Aggregate and transform time tracker data.

+Serves mostly as a case study for ``evolve`` — a library I have in mind for coding evolving (incomplete) models.